 It is the student’s responsibility to make sure tuition and fees are paid through financial aid.
 This includes providing requested information and following financial aid status in myMPTC Student to ensure proper delivery of aid.

-4. Third Party Contract
+4. Third Party Sponsorship

 Returned Payment/Failed Payment Agreement/Stop Payment

-Any payment not honored by the student’s bank will result in a returned payment fee of $30.00.
+Any payment not honored for any reason by the student’s bank will result in a returned payment fee of $30.00.
 Multiple returned payments and/or failure to comply with the terms of any payment plan or agreement signed with MPTC may result in cancellation of classes and/or suspension of eligibility to register for future classes at MPTC.

 The College reserves the right to require a student to pre-pay for future semesters based on the student’s payment history.